Phoenixravier/aliceravier.github.io/index.md

 This should not cause errors to be thrown.

 Try removing the "myATM.eject()" line.
 This should throw an error saying that the beginNewTransaction() method was called inappropriately.

+If the program isn't running and is complaining about not finding the protocol, make sure you have got a ATMProtocol.ser file inside the compiledProtocols directory.
+If not, comment out the @Typestate annotation and run the ATM protocol defined in the above section.

 ## Exercices